nakul2234/TEProF/README.md

 (2) candidate_names.txt: The trnascript names for all candidate transcripts that are left

+(3) Step6.RData: Workspace file with data loaded from R session.
+Subsequent steps load this to save time.

 Remove step 6 session data that is no longer needed.

 ```